Baker: Massachusetts preparing for surge in coronavirus cases

-BOSTON (WHDH) - Massachusetts Gov. Charlie Baker said Monday that the state is preparing for a surge in coronavirus cases in April.
+BOSTON (WHDH) – Massachusetts Gov. Charlie Baker said Monday that state officials, first responders, and healthcare workers are preparing for a surge in coronavirus cases in April.

 The nation’s top infectious disease expert said Sunday that based on models, the United States could eventually see 100,000 or more coronavirus-related deaths.